tuomaura/cs-e4300_testbed/README.md

 ./make.ps1
 ```

-It may be necessary to update vagrant's plugin for virtual box guest additions, called vagrant-vbguest.
+It may be necessary to update vagrant's plugin for virtual box guest additions (vagrant-vbguest).
 It can be done with the following command:
 ```
 vagrant plugin update
 ```